shettyshrikanth/rbc_test/README.md

 Test Class : com.rbc.test.FruitsBucketCostTest.java

 Steps to test the program:-
-1. Import project https://github.com/shettyshrikanth/rbc_test.git into Eclipse
+1. Import project https://github.com/shettyshrikanth/rbc_test.git into Eclipse <br>
-2. Compile the project (Using Project -> Build Project in the menu)
+2. Compile the project (Using Project -> Build Project in the menu) <br>
 3. Run com.rbc.test.FruitsBucketCostTest.java using JUnit (Using Run -> Run As -> JUnit Test in the menu) or Maven (Run As -> Maven test)